Please read through the participant guidelines carefully and make sure you clearly understand each section.

 This document provides parents with an overview of the day, suggestions for the trip, and a list of what is included in the price.

 We hope your students are excited about your upcoming 'Proud to be Texan' Discover Texas Field Trip!
 Here are some pre- and post-field trip activities that will help your students get the most out of their experience.

 During the field trip, students work out of journals which will be delivered at your upcoming training session.
 The Key Concepts activity on page four of the journal should be completed before the trip.
 During your visit to the Bullock State History Museum, the students will be asked to give examples of primary and secondary source artifacts.
 We have included some possible answers for the questions on this page.

 Throughout the trip students will be asked to define Texas History terms.
-We have provided a list of the vocabulary terms and definitions that will be covered.
-In addition, we have put together a slideshow of these terms if you chose to use this along with the vocabulary list.
+We have provided the vocabulary terms, definitions and pictures that will be covered.
+In addition, we have attached a PDF of the terms and definitions that you can print and share with your class.
 It is important that the students become familiar with the vocabulary words before the field trip so they can actively participate in activities led by Education in Action staff members and get the most out of the experience.

 In addition, students that know the state symbols in the attached Texas State Symbols coloring book, included for fun, will be assets to their teams during the bus ride home!

 Finally, the Texas House of Representatives offers a Kids' House website that includes many classroom activity ideas.
 This is a great resource for post-field trip activities.